 I was born in the Dutch province of Groningen, in the village of Uithuizermeeden.
 As a child I grew up in the city of Enschede, in the eastern Netherlands.

 My husband and I lived for several years in the Islamic northern part of Nigeria.
-We are parents of six children and grandparents of thirteen grandchildren.
+We are parents of six children and grandparents of fourteen grandchildren.

 I obtained my degree in cultural and religious psychology at the Radboud University in Nijmegen, under the guidance of Prof. Dr. Jan van der Lans.
 In 2003 I obtained my PhD at Utrecht University, under the supervision of Prof. Dr. Trees Andree.
 In my PhD research I focused on the development of the concept of God in children raised in an intercultural and interreligious educational context.